Zero-guidance Segmentation Using Zero Segment Labels: Approach

 \subsection{Finding segment candidates with DINO}

 The goal of this step is to partition the input image into small over-segments, which will be merged in the final step.
-To do this, we feed the input image into DINO-ViT and use the ``key'' values from the last attention layer as per-patch features, which have a total dimension of (\#patch$\times C$).
-Following \cite{amir2021deep}, these features are then upsampled and refined with DenseCRF \cite{li2018referring} to the original input resolution, resulting in a pixel-wise feature map ($H W C$).
-We provide more details in Appendix \ref{apx:clustering}.
+To do so, we first extract spatial features of the input image from DINO-ViT.
+In particular, we use the ``key'' values from the last attention layer as the features (following \cite{amir2021deep}), which have a total dimension of (\#patch$\times C$).
+Unlike in standard use of ViT, we use a small stride of two instead of the patch size, resulting in a dense feature map ($\frac{H}{2} \frac{W}{2} C$).

-Given the pixel-wise feature map, we initially assign each pixel its own cluster and perform agglomerative clustering by repeatedly merging any two clusters with the smallest combined feature variance.
-We stop this process when the target number of clusters $n = 20$ is reached, and we additionally merge clusters with similar feature vectors based on their cosine similarity, also detailed in Appendix \ref{apx:clustering}.
+Given this dense feature map, we initially assign each feature vector ($1\times$$C$) its own cluster and perform agglomerative clustering by repeatedly merging any two clusters with the smallest combined feature variance.
+We stop this process when the target number of clusters $n = 20$ is reached, and we additionally merge clusters with similar feature vectors based on their cosine similarity, detailed in Appendix \ref{apx:clustering}.
 The output segments from this step may break single objects into small parts, which lack semantic meanings by themselves.
 However, our decision to oversegment first allows merging in the semantic space of CLIP later on, which takes into account both vision and language semantics and can be done with simple thresholding.